 Prospective students should give preference to schools that are accredited by the National Automotive Technician Education Foundation (NATEF), which is the accrediting body of the National Institute for Automotive Service Excellence (ASE).
 Graduation from an accredited school may increase the chances of students passing ASE certification exams.
-Passing the exams and gaining relevant work experience lead to certification in several specialties, including collision repair and refinishing.
+Passing the exams and gaining relevant work experience leads to certification in several specialties, including collision repair and refinishing.

 Areas of Specialization

 Students can focus on accident repair or custom design.
 Apart from these two major sectors, additional specialization options may be offered in a sequence or a single class.
 These options include motorsports, hot rod or street rod fabrication.
 This optional coursework familiarizes students with the specialized layout and design of these vehicles.

 Many programs devote a majority of the curriculum to working in labs or on-campus shops.
 These labs allow students to gain hands-on experience with industry procedures and technology.
 Students interested in auto fabrication are advised to look for programs that include direct training in painting, polishing and welding.